-SLC.edu / Offices and Services / Security and Fire Safety Annual Report 2014 / Sexual Harassment and Assault / Facts
+SLC.edu / Offices and Services / Security and Fire Safety Annual Report 2015 / Sexual Offenses / Facts

 Facts about Sexual Assault